Naruto: Shippuden season 5

 The fifth season of the Naruto: Shippuden anime series is directed by Hayato Date, and produced by Studio Pierrot and TV Tokyo.
 They are based on Part II for Masashi Kishimoto's manga series.
 The fifth season aired from December 2008 to June 2009 on TV Tokyo.
 It is also referred to by its Japanese DVDs as the chapter of The Three-Tailed Demon Turtle (三尾出現, Sanbi Shutsugen).
 A total of six volumes were published by Aniplex between June 3, 2009 and November 4, 2011.
-This season follows the leaf ninjas including Naruto Uzumaki, attempting to stop the Three-Tails, and help a boy named Yukimaru.
+The anime only season follows the leaf ninjas including Naruto Uzumaki, attempting to stop the Three-Tails, and help a boy named Yukimaru.

 The English dub of the season aired on Disney XD from July 30 to November 5, 2011.
-Episodes 89 to 98 were broadcast until the show was removed from Disney XD's schedule, citing the more frequent violence shown later on in the anime.
+Episodes 89 to 98 were broadcast until the show was removed from Disney XD's schedule.
 The season premiered on Neon Alley starting with episode 99 from December 29, 2012 to January 7, 2013.
 The complete season would make its English television debut on Adult Swim's Toonami programming block and premiere from November 15, 2015 to May 15, 2016.

 The first twelve episodes were collected in a DVD box by Viz Media on October 11, 2011.
 Additionally, Manga Entertainment collected the first episodes alongside the last ones from the previous season on November 7, 2011 in a 2-disc DVD set in the United Kingdom.